NicMilli/Personal-Website/README.md

 # What I still want to add:
 * I would like to add a 'Wall' page where visitors can register using Google Authentication and leave a message on my wall.
 This is just a fun way to add color as well as interaction.
-* Onve I have added a backend for my [Feedback App](https://github.com/NicMilli/feedback-app) I would like to add it to my site as a way to get feedback and hopefully both improve the site and learn more of my shortcomings.
+* Once I have added a backend for my [Feedback App](https://github.com/NicMilli/feedback-app) I would like to add it to my site as a way to get feedback and hopefully both improve the site and learn more of my shortcomings.
+* I would like to learn about accessibility and find ways to improve usability of the site for those with disabilities.